nkane/nkane.github.io/_posts/2024-08-23-8-bit-breadboard-computer.markdown

 ## RAM and Address Register

-Every computer needs some form of memory or temporary storage and a way to figure out which memory address the computer needs to fetch data from.
-The basic build for this component was using a two 64-bit RAM integrated circuits, inverts to invert the output the RAM chips, and octal bus transceiver.
+Every computer needs some form of memory or temporary storage, and mechanism to figure out which memory address the computer needs to fetch data from.
+The basic build for this component was using a two 64-bit RAM integrated circuit inverts to invert the output the RAM chips, and octal bus transceiver.
 <img src="/assets/8-bit-breadboard-computer/ram-and-address-register-01.jpg" class="center-small-img" />

 Once the RAM module was built out, another register was needed in order to be able to address our RAM.
 So another